amirouche/bjk77777/scheme/hash-table.md

 ##### `(hash-table-map proc comparator hash-table)`

-Returns a newly allocated hash table as if by (make-hash-table comparator).
-Calls proc for every association in hash-table with the value of the association.
-The key of the association and the result of invoking proc are entered into the new hash table.
+Returns a newly allocated hash table as if by `(make-hash-table comparator)`.
+Calls `PROC` for every association in `hash-table` with the value of the association.
+The key of the association and the result of invoking `proc` are entered into the new hash table.
 Note that this is not the result of lifting mapping over the domain of hash tables, but it is considered more useful.

 If comparator recognizes multiple keys in the hash-table as equivalent, any one of such associations is taken.